CounterpartyXCP/Documentation/Tutorials/User_Tutorials/create_addresses.md

 ![](/_images/create_addresses5.png)

-If you don't have access to Counterwallet at the moment, you can generate your keys from your passphrase using [this tool](https://blockscan.com/tool_generatekey).
-It's entirely client-side javascript, and you can even run it offline.
+If you don't have access to Counterwallet at the moment, you can generate your addresses keys from your passphrase using [this key generator tool](https://blockscan.com/tool_generatekey).
+It's entirely client-side javascript.
+The source code is publicly visible, and you can even run it offline.

 ### Customizing the appearance of your addresses